majsl243/request-factory/README.md

 2. Override
    - Takes one parameter to specify the new value
 3. Add
-   - An alias to ovverride and behaves exactly the same
+   - An alias to override and behaves exactly the same

 #### Example: